 "This item was purchased in France, and brought back to the United States by a returning soldier after WWII."

-Here's an older version of a red Jeep wagon.
-Gary Keating has a number of early paper and cardboard Jeep models in his collection, including this amazing template for a Willys Station Wagon, which Gary believes originates from South America.
+Here's an early version of a red Jeep wagon.
+Gary Keating has a number of paper and cardboard Jeep models in his collection, including this amazing template for a Willys Station Wagon, which Gary believes originates from South America.
 It includes the sidewalls and treads necessary to build four 3-dimensional tires.

 This paper jeep kit in Gary's collection was made in the USA and is notable for its detail, including a driver, "revolving wheels" and mounted machine gun.
 "Peep the Remote Control Jeep" is also perhaps the first remote control jeep toy ever built; it uses a piece of string for the purpose.